The New Generation of Millennial Matchmakers Wants to Help Your Tinder Game

 A growing group of millennials is trying to make matchmaking cool again.

-Laurie Davis mixes online and offline tools to match her clients.
+Laurie Davis, the owner of eFlirt, mixes online and offline tools to match her clients.
 Photo by Bonnie Turtur

 "Do not meet for coffee," Sasha Silberberg, the 24-year-old matchmaker at OKSasha, told me about my upcoming date.
 "That's what every motherfucker does.
 That's boring.
 Go on an adventure."